regexyl/notes/How AnimatePresence in framer-motion works.md

 ## A brief introduction to `AnimatePresence`

->`AnimatePresence` allows components to animate out when they're removed from the React tree. ([Framer Motion docs](https://www.framer.com/motion/animate-presence/))
+>`AnimatePresence` allows components to animate out when they're removed from the React tree.[^motion-docs]

 This is what it looks like in code: